weiju/ratr0-engine/readthedocs/source/collisions.md

 The RATR0 collision detection system is designed around axis aligned bounding boxes (AABB), which has are both simple and efficient to implement.

-## Quad Trees
+## Spatial hashing

 If we would check each possible collision object against each other, we would end up with O(n^2) collision checks which is very wasteful.

-To reduce the number of collision checks, we manage our collidable objects within a quad tree so that only objects that are in a region close to each other are checked.
+To reduce the number of collision checks, we manage our collidable objects within a grid so that only objects that are in a region close to each other are checked.

 We insert objects based on their bounding boxes, but check collisions based on